‘A big deal’: Florida braces for Hurricane Dorian

 “You never know with these hurricanes.
 It could be good, it could be bad.
 You just have to be prepared,” she said.

-As of late Thursday morning, Dorian was centered about 220 miles (355 kilometers) northwest of San Juan, Puerto Rico, its winds blowing at 85 mph (140 kph) as it moved northwest at 13 mph (20 kph).
+As of Thursday evening, Dorian was centered about 330 miles (535 kilometers) east of the Bahamas, its winds blowing at 85 mph (140 kph) as it moved northwest at 13 mph (20 kph).

+It is expected to pick up steam as it pushes out into warm waters with favorable winds, the University of Miami’s McNoldy said, adding: “Starting tomorrow, it really has no obstacles left in its way.”

-The National Hurricane Center’s projected track had the storm blowing ashore midway along the Florida peninsula, southeast of Orlando and well north of Miami.
+The National Hurricane Center’s projected track had the storm blowing ashore midway along the Florida peninsula, southeast of Orlando and well north of Miami or Fort Lauderdale.
 But because of the difficulty of predicting its course this far ahead, the “cone of uncertainty” covered nearly the entire state.

-Forecasters said it could bring 4 to 8 inches of rain to the Southeastern coast, with a foot possible in places, and trigger life-threatening flash floods.
+Forecasters said coastal areas of the Southeast could get 5 to 10 inches of rain, with 15 inches in some places, triggering life-threatening flash floods.

-Also imperiled were the Bahamas, with Dorian’s projected track running just to the north of Great Abaco and Grand Bahama islands.
+Also imperiled were the Bahamas, with Dorian’s expected track running just to the north of Great Abaco and Grand Bahama islands.

-The storm is expected to pick up steam as it pushes out into warm waters with favorable winds, the University of Miami’s McNoldy said, adding: “Starting tomorrow, it really has no obstacles left in its way.”
+Jeff Byard, an associate administrator at the Federal Emergency Management Agency, warned that Dorian is likely to “create a lot of havoc with infrastructure, power and roads,” but gave assurances FEMA is prepared to handle it, even though the Trump administration is shifting hundreds of millions of dollars from FEMA and other agencies to deal with immigration at the Mexican border.

+“This is going to be a big storm.
+We’re prepared for a big response,” Byard said.

-Gov. Ron DeSantis declared a state of emergency, clearing the way to bring in more fuel and call out the National Guard if necessary, and local governments distributed sandbags.
-Some residents used community Facebook groups to share updates on grocery stores getting new shipments of water.
+Florida Gov. Ron DeSantis declared a state of emergency, clearing the way to bring in more fuel and call out the National Guard if necessary, and Georgia’s governor followed suit.

+Royal Caribbean, Carnival and Norwegian began rerouting their cruise ships.
+Major airlines began allowing travelers to change their reservations without a fee.

 The hurricane season typically peaks between mid-August and late October.
 One of the most powerful storms ever to hit the U.S. was on Labor Day 1935.
 The unnamed Category 5 hurricane crashed ashore along Florida’s Gulf Coast on Sept.
 2. It was blamed for over 400 deaths.

-Dorian blew through the Virgin Islands and Puerto Rico as a Category 1 hurricane on Wednesday.
+Dorian rolled through the Virgin Islands and Puerto Rico as a Category 1 hurricane on Wednesday.

-Puerto Rico seemed to be spared any heavy wind and rain, a huge relief on an island where blue tarps still cover some 30,000 homes nearly two years after Hurricane Maria.
-The island’s 3.2 million inhabitants also depend on an unstable power grid that remains prone to outages since it was destroyed by Maria.
+The initial blow did not appear to be as bad as expected in Puerto Rico, which is still recovering from the devastation wrought by Hurricane Maria two years ago, with blue tarps covering some 30,000 homes and the electrical grid in fragile condition.

+But the tail end of the storm unleashed heavy flooding along the eastern and southern coasts of Puerto Rico.
+Cars, homes and gravestones in the coastal town of Humacao became halfway submerged after a river burst its banks.

 Dorian caused an island-wide blackout in St. Thomas and St. John in the U.S. Virgin Islands and scattered outages in St. Croix, government spokesman Richard Motta said.